Lincoln Corporation Waterworks: Sewerage

 Lord Morpeth had introduced a bill to Parliament in 1847, which would have required all town councils and town commissioners to ensure that every house had a water supply, and that issues of drainage, sewerage and street paving were addressed.
-There was opposition to the proposals, and by the time it became the Public Health Act 1848, many of its key proposals had been diluted.
-Nevertheless, it created a General Board of Health, and the powers required to implement water and sewerage schemes could be obtained by a town requesting that an inspector from the board carried out a survey, rather than requiring a local Act of Parliament, which was a much more costly exercise.
+There was opposition to the proposals, and by the time it became the Public Health Act 1848 (11 & 12 Vict. c.
+63), many of its key proposals had been diluted.
+Nevertheless, it created a General Board of Health, and the powers required to implement water and sewerage schemes could be obtained by a town requesting that an inspector from the board carried out a survey, rather than requiring a local act of Parliament, which was a much more costly exercise.
 The process was still not straightforward, as there were disagreements between men such as Chadwick who advocated glazed pipes for the sewers, and engineers such as Hawksley who advocated brick-built sewers, and there was no real agreement on what to do with the sewage once the pipework had been installed.
 Water supply produced a product which could be sold to households, and so private enterprise could finance many of the initial schemes, but sewerage did not produce anything that had a similar saleable value.
 Local authorities therefore had to fund the works themselves, and rates were generally not sufficient to fund such capital work.

 Lincoln was fortunate in that the Great Northern Railway loop line was being built from Peterborough to Gainsborough, via Boston and Lincoln, and this brought the engineer George Giles to the city in 1847.
 Giles had previously been involved in railway construction in Hamburg, and when much of the city had been destroyed by fire in 1842, had blown up houses to prevent the fire spreading further, after which he had managed the construction of a sewerage and water supply system for the city as it was rebuilt.
-Lincoln had not asked the Board of Health to carry out an inspection, but they had set up a sanitary committee, which became responsible for implementing the provisions of the Public Health Act and knowing of Giles' experience in the field of sanitation, asked him to produce a report.
+Lincoln had not asked the Board of Health to carry out an inspection, but they had set up a sanitary committee, which became responsible for implementing the provisions of the Public Health Act 1848 and knowing of Giles' experience in the field of sanitation, asked him to produce a report.
 He began his research in December 1848 and presented the report to the sanitary committee in September 1849.